Grok 4.3

 What is Grok 4.3?

 Grok 4.3 is xAI's frontier reasoning model released April 17, 2026 in beta and pushed to the public API on April 30, 2026.
-It supports a 1 million token context window, native video input up to 5 minutes at 1080p, and native PPTX, PDF and XLSX generation in chat.
+It supports a 1 million token context window, native text and image input (vision), real-time X data access, and native PPTX, PDF and XLSX generation in chat.

 How much does Grok 4.3 cost?